 Regenerative medicine is an exciting field that focuses on harnessing your body’s own ability to heal itself.
 Instead of just masking symptoms, these therapies aim to repair and regenerate damaged tissues, like the cartilage in your knee.
 At Miami Stem Cell, we specialize in non-surgical treatments for joint degeneration that address the underlying cause of your pain.
 By stimulating tissue repair and reducing inflammation, regenerative approaches can offer lasting relief and help restore function to your knee joint.
 This strategy is all about working with your body to promote genuine healing from within, helping you regain mobility and improve your quality of life.

-Stem Cell and Exosome Therapy
+How Stem Cell and Exosome Therapy Works

 One of the most advanced regenerative treatments involves using mesenchymal stem cells (MSCs) and exosomes.
 We use umbilical cord-derived MSCs that are administered through FDA-compliant protocols.
 These powerful cells can help reduce inflammation, regulate your immune response, and signal your body to repair damaged cartilage in the knee.
 Exosomes are tiny vesicles that act like messengers, carrying growth factors and proteins that support the regenerative process.
 When combined, stem cells and exosomes create a powerful therapy that encourages your knee joint to heal naturally, offering a promising alternative to invasive surgery for chronic knee pain.